vikilpet/Taskopy/readme.md

 ﻿# Taskopy
-### Python scheduler for Windows with hotkeys, tray menu, HTTP-server and many more.
+### Platform for running Python-based scripts on Windows with hotkeys, tray menu, HTTP server and many more.

 <p align="center">
 	<img src="https://i6.imageban.ru/out/2019/07/04/a6f6538a80bc7a62ab06ce5cea295a93.png">
 </p>
 <!---
-2019-08-19_22-22-53
+2020.01.05 22:26:08
 -->
 Run your python code with hotkey or by HTTP-request just like that:

 	def my_task(hotkey='ctrl+shift+t', http=True):
 		print('This is my code!')

-Then press Ctrl+Shift+T or open in browser URL http://127.0.0.1/task?my_task and your task will be executed.
+Then press Ctrl+Shift+T or open in browser URL http://127.0.0.1:8275/task?my_task and your task will be executed.

 Another example: show message box every day at 10:30 and hide this task from menu: